Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 7. Bicycle Crunch

-The Bicycle Crunch is an effective core exercise that targets the rectus abdominis, transverse abdominis, and both the internal and external obliques.
+The Bicycle Crunch is an effective core exercise that targets the rectus abdominis, transverse abdominis, and the internal and external obliques.

 How to perform the exercise: